-Choosing paint for you home improvement project can be one of the most daunting experiences with the thousands of available color options especially once you factor in style, and personality.
-Add in fixture and furnishings and the task of selecting a color becomes even more challenging.
-Our natural tendency is to complicate things that should not be complicated by understanding simple rules and principles of color, decor and decorating we can remove the complexities and achieve the desired effect.
+Choosing paint for your home improvement project can be one of the most daunting experiences with the thousands of available color options especially once you factor in style and personality.
+Add in fixtures and furnishings and the task of selecting a color becomes even more challenging.
+Our natural tendency is to complicate things that should not be complicated by understanding simple rules and principles of color, decor, and decorating we can remove the complexities and achieve the desired effect.
 Read on as our interior designer Hilla Lavi provides some great tips to create a color palette that best suits your style and personality.

 Start with the Basics of Understanding Colors & Color Schemes

 There are three types of colors, primary, secondary and tertiary colors and there are basically 4 types of color schemes, Complementary, Analogous, Contrast, and Monochromatic each having their own unique characteristics from the color wheel.
 There are no hard and fast rules over how to choose a color scheme, but if you understand the basics, it will open the possibility of breaking accepted conventions in order to achieve a specific effect.

 RED | BLUE | YELLOW are Primary colors that can not be created and are pure colors.

 GREEN | ORANGE | PURPLE are Secondary colors that are created when any 2 primary colors are combined in equal parts.